ansys/pysam-sysml2/doc/source/examples/computer-cost.rst

 #.
 Download the model: :download:`Computer Model <../_static/code/computer.xmi>`.

 #.
-Open the SAM Editor in your browser and select the desired organization (for example, *MyOrga*).
+Open the SAM editor in your browser and select the desired organization (for example, *MyOrga*).

 #.
 Select **New Project** > **SysML V2** > **Import File**.